EricLamphere/EricLamphere/README.md

 ![](https://media.giphy.com/media/SAAMcPRfQpgyI/giphy.gif)
 -->

-That said, if you have any questions, want to collaborate on a project, or find an issue with my code, feel free to submit an issue in GitHub or hit me up at any of the following:

-- [LinkedIn](https://www.linkedin.com/in/ericjlamphere/) - I’m relatively active on linkedIn
-- [Email](mailto:ericjlamphere@gmail.com) - Most likely to get a response

 # Projects 🤖

 This doesn't cover all of my repos, just a handful of some of the slightly more polished projects